 Yes, expats have the same legal rights as Dutch tenants.

-2. Can a landlord just evict an expat from the house?
+2. Can a landlord evict an expat just like that?

-No, a landlord must go to court to enforce eviction.
+No, a landlord must go to court to enforce an eviction.

 4. Are temporary contracts for expats always binding?

-Only if they comply with the legal rules.
-If there are errors, a temporary contract can continue indefinitely.
+Only if they meet the legal requirements.
+If there are mistakes, a temporary contract can convert to an indefinite-term contract.

 Conclusion

-Expats have the same tenant protection in the Netherlands as Dutch tenants.
-So do not let yourself be pressured by landlords who say you have fewer rights.
+Expats in the Netherlands have the same tenant protections as Dutch tenants.
+Do not let landlords pressure you by saying that you have fewer rights.

-The tenancy law lawyers of Arslan Advocaten assist expats in disputes over lease contracts, deposit, and unjust termination of rent.
+The tenancy law lawyers of Arslan Advocaten assist expats in disputes about rental agreements, deposits, and unlawful termination of tenancy.